sulaihasubi/insurance-claims-fraud-detection/README.md

 4. Subpopulation Analysis
 -------------------------
-Subpopulation analysis allows us to assess the behavior of the model across different subgroups
+Subpopulation analysis allows us to assess the behavior of the model across different subgroups.

+Based on these subpopulation analysis, we can analyze the model performance based on incident_severity.
+The results show similar model behavior across incident severity, with a slight decrease in performance for total loss & major damage.

 ![Alt Text](https://github.com/sulaihasubi/insurance-claims-fraud-detection/blob/main/images/subana.png)